You can see a lot with only one day in Chicago. Here are my best ideas on how to make the most of a short stay in this wonderful city.

 Driving Route 66 is a dream for many people on their visit to the US, and I’m no exception.
 It’s just one of those things I really want to try before I die, and when I saw that the famous road started one block from Millennium Park we just had to pop by.
 It’s nothing fancier than a simple sign in the beginning of the street, but the dork in me still loved every minute of it.
 Perfect non-time consuming thing to do with our one day in Chicago.

-Across the street you’ll also find The Art Institute of Chicago, which is supposed to be an amazing museum.
-We didn’t prioritize it on this trip, but we’ll definitely save it for later.
+Right across the street from Route 66 you’ll find The Art Institute of Chicago, which is supposed to be an amazing art museum.
+A great place to escape the streets for a few hours while having fun exploring magnificent pieces of art.
+We didn’t prioritize it on this trip, but we’ll definitely save it for later!

 Right next to our hotel we stumbled upon the Chicago Riverwalk.
 It is a waterfront park for pedestrians filled with restaurants, a ton of places to sit and enjoy the view of the river and skyline, boat and kayak rentals, public art gallery, and many other activities.
 I hear the Riverwalk comes more to life in the warmer months, and it was a bit quiet in freezing January – although absolutely lovely.
 For the best experience I suggest you book a table in a dome at City Winery Chicago.
 It looks SO cool!